GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 [clash-protocols](https://github.com/clash-lang/clash-protocols) library
 which exists to make it easy to develop and use on-chip communication protocols, with a focus on protocols in need of bidirectional communication.
-Clash Ethernet will to that the internet protocols.
+Clash Ethernet will provide the internet protocols.

-So far, we have implemented the following internet protocols:
+So far, Clash Ethernet implements the following internet protocols:
 - Ethernet
 - ICMP
 - IP